 Israel & God’s elect

-The physical state of Israel is not the same as biblical Israel.
+The physical state of Israel is not the same as spiritual Israel.
 Knowing this is key to understanding both end times prophecy and the Bible itself.
-The false dispensationalist Zionist teaching that modern Israel is fulfillment of Bible prophecy has infiltrated many churches with large numbers of Christians believing that they must “stand with Israel” in order to be blessed themselves.
+The false dispensationalist teaching on modern Israel has infiltrated many churches with large numbers of Christians believing that they must “stand with Israel” in order to be blessed themselves.
 This is a twisting of God’s promise to Abraham:

 And I will make of thee a great nation, and I will bless thee, and make thy name great; and thou shalt be a blessing: And I will bless them that bless thee, and curse him that curseth thee: and in thee shall all families of the earth be blessed.
 (Genesis 12:2-3)